The Heroes of Telemark: Reception

 It was amongst the 15 most popular films at the British box office in 1966.
 The film has a 67% rating in Rotten Tomatoes, based on six reviews, with an average rating of 6.10/10.

+Filmink argued "This was Rank’s attempt at the big time – it had an American star (Kirk Douglas), director (Anthony Mann) and co-financier (Columbia).
+The resulting movie doesn’t quite work – it gives off the aura of a script that has been changed and re-changed – but is still entertaining with memorable moments, and if it didn’t become a Guns of Navarone type blockbuster that Rank would have hoped for, it did well in Britain and has never stopped playing on television."

 Other versions

 Ray Mears made a documentary called The Real Heroes of Telemark.
 Despite mainly sticking to the factual evidence, some scenes in the documentary, like the film, were partly dramatised, focusing more on the survival skills involved in the operation.

 The same story was also covered in the 1948 Franco-Norwegian film Kampen om tungtvannet (La bataille de l'eau lourde — "The battle for heavy water").
 Quite faithful to the real events, it even had many of the original Norwegian commandos starring as themselves.

 In 2015, the Norwegian Broadcasting Corporation showed a TV series called Kampen om tungtvannet (also known as The Heavy Water War or The Saboteurs) based on the events.